 Once your application account is successfully created, enter all the information required in the application form carefully and make sure the information you provide is correct, complete and up to date.
 Upload the required documents to the corresponding fields.

-You may log-in to view your application form at any time and upload any remaining supporting documents.
+You may log-in to view your application form at any time.

 For further details of how to successfully apply to study at XJTLU, please visit the how to apply page.